This is a collection of Steve Firebrand's short stories which doesn't form part of a novel.

 'And the same for firearms?
 You have sold me,' Anne said, 'Where do I sign up?'

 'Nothing too formal just fill in all the relevant data and welcome to the madhouse,' Steve said as he directed her back to his office.
-'Here is your joining kit which includes a certificate for a thousand shares, uniform and boots for when you are in the shop.
+'Here is your joining kit which includes a certificate for a thousand shares, uniform and safety shoes for when you are in the shop.
 Hours are between six am to six pm, and you can select the twenty weekly hours to suit yourself.
 Burn your week off in two days or spread it out over five.'

 'I am surprised that there wasn't a lineup a mile long on the way,' Anne said.